nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/My Unique Journey.md

 - What were your impactful experiences?
 	- I can mostly think of negative impactful experience.
 		- Relationships went wrong
-	- Again, not obviously true, but if held at a few second thing, this is what I come back to
+	- Again, not obviously true, but if held at a few second thing, this is what I come back to every time.

 ### I grew & developed skills
 ^09a0c9